-The Gers is one of the original 83 departments created during the French Revolution on March 4th, 1790; it was created from parts of the former provinces of Guyenne and Gascony.
+The Gers is one of the original departments created during the French Revolution in March 1790; it was created from parts of the former provinces of Guyenne and Gascony.
 Located in south-western France, Gers is part of the Occitanie

-.
-It is surrounded by the departments of Hautes-Pyrénées, Haute-Garonne, Tarn-et-Garonne, Lot-et-Garonne, Landes, and Pyrénées-Atlantiques.
+region and is surrounded by the departments of Hautes-Pyrénées, Haute-Garonne, Tarn-et-Garonne, Lot-et-Garonne, Landes and Pyrénées-Atlantiques.
 The Gers is often referred to as amongst the least densely populated areas in the whole of western Europe.
 The inhabitants of the department are called Gersois,

 and although most will think this is to be cliché

 , the ‘typical Gason béret’ is very much still worn with pride, by young and old.